Virtual

 Dec Available Tracks Md,MC,Cl,sAlw,NW3,Stk <=1 1/16m <=1 1/16m

-- Stakes races can be scheduled with distances outside the ditances listed in the chart.
+- Stakes races can be scheduled with distances and/or surfaces outside the times on the chart.

 - Statebred restricted races are limited at all tracks and the above chart does not guarantee any particular type of race at any track but the types of available races will be pulled from the available pool above.

-3yo only races become limited at the end of each year starting in September meaing there will be less variety to choose from.
+3yo only races become limited at the end of each year starting in September, (meaning) there will be less variety to choose from.
 3yos should start shifting into races for 3+ yos as the 3yo only races go away.
 The table below outlines what to expect with 3yo only races.

 3 Year Old Only Races